LineageOS/lineage_wiki/pages/libvirt-qemu.md

 ## Install the virtual machine software

-On Debian / Ubuntu, installing the package `virt-manager` would install the GUI manager, and everything that required for libvirt QEMU virtual machine as well as their dependencies.
+On Debian / Ubuntu, installing the package `virt-manager` package will install the GUI manager and all necessary dependencies for the libvirt QEMU virtual machine.

 Run the following command to install it:
 ```